r-grandorder/tri-hermes/en/pages/atlantis.md

 Oh, you better believe I'm gonna object.
 I'm gonna object my spear right through his goddamn head.

 **Caenis:**
 I'm so pissed off I can hardly see straight.
 “Only two more times” my ass!
-That son of a bitch and his frigging plan! !
+That son of a bitch and his frigging plan!!

 **Odysseus:**
 Hm?
 What did you just say?
 Two more times for what?